reimagined/resolve/docs/advanced-techniques.md

 )
 ```

-The **resolve-module-uploader** module adds the following API endpoints to an application:
+The **@reimagined/module-uploader** module adds the following API endpoints to an application:

 - `/api/uploader/getFormUpload` - Returns an upload path to use in HTTP forms.
 - `/api/uploader/getUploadUrl` - Returns a path used to upload files.